 It will usually begin bearing in 65 days.
 The younger (greener) the tomatillos are, the more zesty (but not hot!) .
 From 1 – 1 1/2 inches is perfect.

 As it develops on the plant, the tomatillo fruit is surrounded by a paper-like husk.
 As the fruit matures, it fills the husk and can split it open by harvest-time.

 Tomatillos are a key ingredient in fresh and cooked Latin American green sauces.

 It is roasted tomatillos that make this Salsa Verde recipe memorable!
 Enjoy the sweet-sour richness of this roasted version where tomatillos bring a tangy brightness.
 The undercurrents of the fresh hot green chile adds excitement, all of which adds up to a condiment most of us simply don’t want to live without.

-1/4 tsp sweetener (I used a dash of stevia)
+- 1/4 tsp sweetener (I use just a dash of stevia)

-Just dip your burritos or corn chips into this piquante green salsa or top off chicken or roasted zucchini.
-The flavor is indescribably delicious!
+Just dip your burritos or organic corn chips into this piquante green salsa or top off chicken or roasted zucchini.

 Pin It!
 Pin it!